jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 2.0.0 (2023/11/20) =
+* Add: Implemented the new OpenAI Assistants.
+It's beta, but it's there!
+* Update: The former "Assistants" (which were tools in the Admin section) have been renamed into "Utilities".
+* Update: Better control of who/what is using the REST API.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.99 (2023/11/17) =
 * Update: Cleaner way of handling errors in the chatbot.
 * Update: Enhanced the way the files are uploaded, and follow the rules set by the Media Library.